alex-switzer/GGJ2020/readme.md

 ### high

+- [ ] Fix bugs (accuracy add and delete & probably others).
+- [ ] Show which emoji is you.
+- [ ] Allow multiple games to be played in one session
-- [ ] Polish multiplayer mode (Only show second emoji once player joined, refresh text for both players, add finishing emoji, show stats of both players during/finish race, make connecting less of a pain)
+- [ ] Polish multiplayer mode (Only show second emoji once player joined, refresh text for both players, add finishing emoji, show stats of both players during/finish race, tell who wins the race, make connecting less of a pain)
 - [X] Load files for disk
 - [X] Show